 Now is a reputable brand that Rhonda has discussed using (for other products) in the past.
 This particular multivitamin by now covers a very broad spectrum of the essential micronutrients our body needs.
 Each serving is 4 pills, and a 120 capsule tub contains 30 days of servings.

-It actually has the broadest coverage of any of the multivitamins I looked compared.
+It actually has the broadest coverage of any of the multivitamins I’ve compared.
 It even has copper, which O.N.E misses off (not sure why!)

-- Potential negative is that it contains so many “extra” things on top of the micronutrients, purists (like myself) may prefer it just sticks to vitamins & minerals.
+- A potential negative is that it contains so many “extra” things on top of the micronutrients, purists (like myself) may prefer it just sticks to vitamins & minerals.

 - Reasonably high monthly cost – each tub is about $30 and lasts a month (although that is $1 a day, so not crazy!)

 Availability: Amazon USA

 - Generally, a well-known brand so should be available in many locations

 - Includes a lot of additional herbs & plants, that may or may not be desirable

 If you liked this article please visit this other article about Dr. Rhonda Patrick’s recommendations on supplements: